The best early Apple deals for this Amazon Prime Day

 Whether you’re in the market for a new MacBook or a shiny new iPad, here’s everything you need to know

 Can you hear that?
-It’s the not-so-distant rumble of Amazon Prime Day, the two-day shopping bonanza that takes place on Tuesday 12 and Wednesday 13 July, and is now right around the corner.
+It’s the loud rumble of Amazon Prime Day, now just around the corner.
+The two-day shopping bonanza, which will take place on Tuesday 12 and Wednesday 13 July, is getting closer.

-With the event now seriously thumping on the door, Amazon has already jumped its own starting gun and released a bunch of early deals.
+With one day to go, Amazon has already fired the starting gun and released a bunch of early deals onto its website.
 If you’re an Apple fan, you’re not going to want to miss out – some deals are already available, and there are plenty more coming during Prime Day itself.

 While it’s difficult to know which Apple devices exactly will be in the Prime Day sales this year – Amazon keeps most of its deals hush-hush until the big day itself – we expect to see AirPods, Apple Watches, iPhones, MacBooks, iPads and more receive a healthy discount.